lb0o/website/content/en/docs/virtualization/windows.md

 you can follow this path to make it Virtio‑ready in Cozystack.

+### 1. Create a dummy VMDisk for Virtio driver

-### 1. Create dummy disk which will be used to handle virtio drivers installation:
+Create a dummy VMDisk which will be used to handle the installation of Virtio driver:

 ```yaml
 apiVersion: apps.cozystack.io/v1alpha1